-The Company incurred net income for the quarter ended December 31, 2022 mainly due to income from airborne license fees.
+The Company incurred net income for the quarter ended March 31, 2022 mainly due to a gain realized from the Kusiorcco agreement and for the quarter ended December 31, 2022 mainly due to income from airborne license fees.

-The Company incurred net income for the quarter ended March 31, 2022 mainly due to a gain realized from Kusiorcco agreement.
+Net loss incurred for the quarter ended December 31, 2021 was mainly due to a loss on the Cochasayhuas agreement.